jessmartin/jessmartdotin-gatsby/src/markdown-pages/copilot.md

 [This video](https://www.youtube.com/watch?v=Qu9zdEfOP2A) shows a bunch of examples of Power Apps Ideas in action.

-**Generating React Layouts**
+**Generating User Interfaces**

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">This is mind blowing.<br><br>With GPT-3, I built a layout generator where you just describe any layout you want, and it generates the JSX code for you.<br><br>W H A T <a href="https://t.co/w8JkrZO4lk">pic.twitter.com/w8JkrZO4lk</a></p>&mdash; Sharif Shameem (@sharifshameem) <a href="https://twitter.com/sharifshameem/status/1282676454690451457?ref_src=twsrc%5Etfw">July 13, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Sharif Shameem [demonstrated a plain language interface for generating layouts in React](https://twitter.com/sharifshameem/status/1282676454690451457).
+Sharif Shameem [demonstrated a plain language interface for generating HTML layouts](https://twitter.com/sharifshameem/status/1282676454690451457).
 He's now working on a full product to generate web applications called [debuild](https://debuild.co/).

+Similar to the Power Apps interface, Sharif used a simple text box to communicate with GPT-3.
+The generated layout shows both code for the layout and a live preview.
+Notice towards the middle of the video, Sharif corrects a broken layout by quickly editing the code.
+As move "up the ladder of abstraction", I believe it would be a mistake to completely hide the code.
+There will be times where the easiest way to say "not like that; like this" is by direct manipulation.

 **Chris Granger's Experimental Interface**

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">A first peek at something new we&#39;re working on.<br><br>What if programs spoke *our* language? <a href="https://t.co/019cblQ33f">pic.twitter.com/019cblQ33f</a></p>&mdash; Chris Granger (@ibdknox) <a href="https://twitter.com/ibdknox/status/1328797793138266113?ref_src=twsrc%5Etfw">November 17, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-[Chris Granger](https://www.chris-granger.com/) of [LightTable](http://lighttable.com/) and [EVE](http://witheve.com/) fame has been [experimenting](https://twitter.com/ibdknox/status/1328797793138266113) with an interface for programming using natural language.
+[Chris Granger](https://www.chris-granger.com/) of [LightTable](http://lighttable.com/) and [EVE](http://witheve.com/) has been [experimenting](https://twitter.com/ibdknox/status/1328797793138266113) with an interface for programming using natural language.
+Make sure to click through and read the whole thread; there are other intriguing glimpses.

---Insert transition paragraph here--
+Notably, they are _not_ using machine learning with their approach, but rather writing a new programming language that uses plain English to write programs.
+Differences aside, I find the interface suggestive of what a conversation could look like, as well as how to visualize the output of the program.

 Copilot is a phenomenal achievement and a meaningful step forward in the history of programming.
-With the vision in sight of what is possible with program synthesis, we can envision bold new interfaces that move programming from dictation to conversation.
+With this fresh vision of what is possible with program synthesis, I hope we envision bold new interfaces that move programming from dictation to conversation.

-Be prepared to let go of your book-binding and ink-making.
-Mourn their loss, but rejoice that the joy of programming continues to spread!
+One final note: for those of you wondering whether program synthesis means programmers will lose their jobs, Minsky had this to say:

+> Remember, I'm not saying that programming is an _easy_ way to express poorly defined ideas!
+To take advantage of the unsurpassed flexibility of this medium requires tremendous skill–technical, intellectual, and esthetic.
+To constrain the behavior of a program precisely to a range may be very hard, just as a writer will need some skill to express just a certain degree of ambiguity.